Keagnn/mavembry.info/content/post/Dependent-Variable-SP/index.md

 <h4>If your variables aren't related at all</h4>

 In this situation, it can get complicated.
-If you are not using reference variables and just select-boxes, figure out which variable will be the "category" and which will be the "sub-category".
+If you are not using reference variables and just select-boxes, figure out which variable will be the "category" and which will be the "sub-category". **Important:** make sure you check the "include none" box  under the type specifications tab on your category variable.

 <ol>
 <li>